 Faculty members within the College participate in workshops offered during the fall semester and carrying over into the first weeks of the spring semester.

-The five-session ALI workshop is designed to encourage an organic approach to the challenges of teaching and learning in the wide array of disciplines within the College of Arts and Sciences that encourages the centrality of active learning — a simple philosophical ideal that encourages learning environments that demand active engagement with material as opposed to passive receivers of information.
+The three-session ALI workshop is designed to encourage an organic approach to the challenges of teaching and learning in the wide array of disciplines within the College of Arts and Sciences that encourages the centrality of active learning — a simple philosophical ideal that encourages learning environments that demand active engagement with material as opposed to passive receivers of information.
 The concept applies equally to traditional classrooms as well as online environments and is workable in a variety of disciplines and classroom sizes.

 The learning outcomes are tied to the progression of workshop topics.
 By the end of the sessions, a participant will demonstrate a capacity